AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 This option is used to fine tune the telemetry level, relative to standard node audio.
 The level is in dB.

 Sample:

 ```
 telemnomdb = -3                     ; Decrease nominal telemetry by -3dB
 ```

 ### tonemacro=
-The `tonemacro` option allows you to override the stanza name used for the `tonemacro` stanza in `rpt.conf`.
+This option allows you to override the stanza name used for the `tonemacro` stanza in `rpt.conf`.
 The tone macro stanza directs the node to use a particular stanza for PL tone tiggered macros from users accessing the node.
 Macros are DTMF shortcuts, and are a special type of function.

 Sample:

 ```
 tonemacro = tonemacro   ; use stanza named tonemacro